bloominstituteoftechnology/Preprocessing-II/README.md

 ## Stretch Goals:
 * [x] Create an animation mixin using parametric mixins
-* [ ] Introduce a form with inputs allowing users to select a vacation package and a submit button at the bottom of the page.
+* [A] Introduce a form with inputs allowing users to select a vacation package and a submit button at the bottom of the page.
 Introduce inputs for name, email, phone number, and an area for them to leave special instructions.
-* [ ] Style the site to look good at all sizes, not just desktop and phone
+* [A] Style the site to look good at all sizes, not just desktop and phone